University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 echo Sundayday | sed 's/day/night/'
 ```

 It only replaced the first instance of day and left the second.
-You can make it 'global', where it switches every instance by using the `g` option at the end of the pattern like this:
+You can make it `global`, where it switches every instance by using the `g` option at the end of the pattern like this:

 ```
 echo Sundayday | sed 's/day/night/g'